Petrinax/expense-classifier/Categorization_Plan.md

 # Personal Finance Management Tool

 ## Problem Statement:
-I have a problem statement.
-If solved, it'll add a lot of value to people.

 Assume I have my savings account in 5 banks.
 While downloading their bank statements, they all have different table format and different conventions for naming transaction descriptions.